nicolasffn/nf_reqextractor/v0.0.1/README.md

+# NF_REQEXTRACTOR V0.0.1

+## Requirements
+The following libraries must be installed to run this project:
+- pandas
+- numpy
+- scikit-learn
+- tensorflow
+- keras

+## Usage
+The following code reads the CSV file of software requirements and preprocesses the data for training and testing the model.
+The data is split into training and testing sets, encoded as integers, tokenized, and padded to the same length.
+The model architecture is defined, compiled, and trained on the training data.
+The function predict_requirement takes a text as input and returns the predicted label.

 ## Results
 The model was trained for XX epochs and reached a binary accuracy of XX on the test data.
 The results of the model on a set of sample inputs are provided below.